 Recent independent audits have confirmed NordVPN’s no-logs status – a real draw for those interested in true security – and this goes a long way to redeeming the well-publicised 2018 server hack and the company’s arguably poor response to it.

-NordVPN’s connection speeds are excellent, especially if you use the NordLynx protocol – our UK tests reliably delivered speeds of around 350Mbps.
+NordVPN’s connection speeds are just about class-leading, especially if you use the NordLynx protocol – our tests reliably delivered speeds of up to an astonishing 820Mbps.
 Combined with excellent streaming service unblocking, this means Nord’s a good choice for streaming.
 Plus, torrent support on most, but not all, servers means it’s useful for P2P.

 Nord’s 24/7 support team is excellent, and the knowledgebase is packed with good articles – although finding the correct article can be tricky.